Ee-Cs/CurrencyAccounts/README.md

 # Currency Accounts
 <p>
+The "Currency Accounts" is implemented as a
+<a href="https://spring.io/projects/spring-boot">Spring Boot</a>
-This is the Spring Boot application with HyperSQL database.
+application with <a href="https://hsqldb.org/">HyperSQL</a> database.
 </p>
 <ul>
 <li><a href="https://github.com/Ee-Cs/CurrencyAccounts/blob/main/docs/mermaid/flowchart.md">flowchart diagram</a>